 History of HTTP

-HTTP was first introduced in 1991 by Tim Berners-Lee, the inventor of the World Wide Web.
-Initially, it was a simple protocol designed for basic data exchange.
-Over the years, HTTP has evolved significantly, with major updates like HTTP/1.1 in 1997 and HTTP/2 in 2015, enhancing performance and security.
+HTTP was introduced in 1991 by Tim Berners-Lee as a protocol for transferring hypertext documents on the World Wide Web.
+Initially, it was a simple protocol, but it has evolved significantly over the years.
+Major updates like HTTP/1.1 in 1997 and HTTP/2 in 2015 have enhanced performance and security.

 HTTP Methods